Boulder Zero Waste Resources

 We are here to help

-The City of Boulder wants to encourage compliance and has created a number of resources to help you achieve success at complying with the Universal Zero Waste Ordinance.
+The City of Boulder wants to encourage compliance and has created a number of resources to help you achieve success with the Universal Zero Waste Ordinance.

 These local waste haulers can help you sign up for recycling and compost-collection service.
-The city does not determine or have any way to control rates nor does the city dictate appropriate levels of service.
-The city encourages customers to ask for cost estimates from multiple haulers.
+The city does not determine or control rates nor does the city dictate appropriate levels of service.
+Customers are encouraged to ask for cost estimates from multiple haulers.
 If you contract for trash services, contact these haulers directly to sign up for service.
-If trash service is provided by your property manager, let him or her know about Boulder’s new requirements, which include recycling and compost service.
+If trash service is provided by your property manager or owner, let him or her know about Boulder’s new requirements, which include recycling and compost collection services.

-Clear, visible signs are an important tool to show your employees and customers what materials go where, and achieve your business’s zero waste goals.
+Clear, visible signs are an important tool to show your employees, customers and tenants what materials go where, and achieve your zero waste goals.
 Click on the links below to download and print as many stock signs as you need.
-Your business can also order up to three sets of laminated posters and bin labels, and two sets of bathroom composting posters at no charge.

-In limited cases, a business or property owner may apply for a one year exemption from complying with the requirements of the Universal Zero Waste Ordinance.
-City staff will review exemption applications and work with the applicants to bring the location into compliance.
+In limited cases, a business or property owner may apply for a n exemption from complying with the requirements of the Universal Zero Waste Ordinance.
 In order to be granted an exemption, applicants must demonstrate they have considered all reasonable options that would bring their business or property into compliance.

 Check out our What Goes Where page for information, tips and local facilities to help you reuse, recycle and compost more.